Ladvien/ladvien.github.io/_posts/2019-05-20-business-intelligence-mysql.md

 Here is where you can spot if you written a query incorrectly, as the database will send a message letting you know.
 Also, the database will tell you when it has successfully returned results from a query, how many results, and how long they took to retrieve.
 Useful for when you are trying to make a query _fast_.

 # Getting Around in MySQL
-Lets send a query to the database.
+Let's send a query to the database.
 In the query area type:
 ```sql
 SHOW databases;
 ```